drmayao/academic-kickstart/content/post/establishment/index.md

 projects: []
 ---

 Dr. Ma has joined the department of mechanical engineering at Texas Tech University as the fall semester starts in less than a week.
-Mobility Automation Laboratory, aka MALab, has been established thanks to the strong support from the department and university.
+Mobility Automation Laboratory, aka **MALab**, has been established thanks to the strong support from the department and university.